fitz0017/Docker_intro/README.md

 **Pre-req to have Docker installed locally**

 This guide is intended to assist you with basic understanding of containers, how they are built and how they run.
 Open a terminal on your computer to follow the guide.
+We will first pull down a public Nginx web server image and run it locally.
+Then see how we go about building our own image based off of it, and running it.

 ##  Step 1 - What is an Image?

 Step 1.1

 A Docker image is a file, comprised of multiple layers, used to execute code in a Docker container.
+For our demo purposes, we will be using the Nginx image, which is a web server/reverse proxy.

 `docker pull nginx` </br>